 Since there’s no cookie cutter tour, there’s also no cookie cutter answer.
 But no matter your preference, you can always expect a professionally planned travel experience with no detail overlooked as well as:

-For an example of a past trip, here’s an excerpt from an actual itinerary for a recent 11-day group trip to South Africa through our partners at Mountain Travel Sobek.
+For an example of a past trip, here’s an excerpt from an actual itinerary for a recent 7-day group trip to visit the Highlights of Albania.

 Planning your vacation isn’t the time to take risks.
 Save that for the adventure itself.
 Sure. you could book the first trip that pops up after searching for “Mexican Guided Tours,” but then chances are sky high that you’ll end up in a world of travel disappointment financially and emotionally.
 We wouldn’t wish that feeling on our worst enemy.